Master of Fine Arts in Creative Writing (MFA)

 Each fellowship provides a stipend of $18,200 per year for doctoral students or a stipend of $16,175 per year for master’s students.
 Additionally, IGF recipients are eligible to receive tuition funding.
 Tuition funding will not exceed the current value of standard doctoral or master's degree tuition fees.
 Applicants for Master's funding will receive fellowship funding until the end of their second year of master’s studies; applicants for doctoral funding will receive fellowship funding for four years or until the end of their fifth year of doctoral studies, whichever comes first.
 In all cases, continued fellowship support is conditional on satisfactory academic progress.
 Recipients of master’s fellowship funding must re-apply to be considered for doctoral funding.

-NEW!
-Effective the 2023-2024 academic year, the IGF is also offering opportunities for (i) Indigenous PhD students in their fourth year to apply for a fifth year of funding and (ii) research Master’s and PhD students to apply for research funding.
+Effective from the 2023-2024 academic year onwards, the IGF is also offering opportunities for (i) Indigenous PhD students in their fourth year to apply for a fifth year of funding and (ii) research master’s and PhD students to apply for research funding.

 From the 2023-2024 academic year onwards, eligibility for the IGF is extended to students in professional and coursework-only master’s programs (previously, only research-based programs were eligible).

 All Indigenous students are eligible to apply, but priority is given to Indigenous students whose traditional territory falls, at least in part, within Canada.
 This includes Canadian First Nations, Métis or Inuit students and may include Indigenous students from Alaska and other states of the USA.
 The university may request further information to confirm Indigenous eligibility.

 Applicants may or may not be UBC graduate students at the time of application – the competition is open to both incoming and continuing graduate students.
 However, awardees must be enrolled as full-time status graduate students at the UBC Vancouver campus for the 2024-2025 academic year in order to receive an Indigenous Graduate Fellowship through this competition.

 Students in programs that are not administered by the Faculty of Graduate and Postdoctoral Studies (such as MBA, MEng, MEL, MM, MDS) are not eligible.

 Months of study